reillymedia/sevenslegal/themes/netlify-basic/content/blog/hit-and-run-misdemeanor-or-felony.md

 +++
-categories = "Criminal Law"
-date = 2022-11-14T18:30:00Z
-pfd_file = ""
+title = "Hit and Run Misdemeanor or Felony" categories = ["Blog", "Criminal Law", "DMV Law", "DUI"] date = 2022-11-14T18:30:00Z pfd_file = ""
 summary = "A hit and run crime is when a person leaves the scene after a collision they are involved in without exchanging insurance or other identification with other persons involved.
-Difference Between Misdemeanor and Felony Hit and Run The difference between a misdemeanor charge or a felony charge for hit and run offenses depends on whether" tags = [" DMV Law", "DUI", "Blog"] title = "Hit and Run Misdemeanor or Felony" url = "/criminal law/hit-run-misdemeanor-felony/"
+Difference Between Misdemeanor and Felony Hit and Run The difference between a misdemeanor charge or a felony charge for hit and run offenses depends on whether" tags = [" DMV Law", "DUI", "Blog"] url = "/criminal law/hit-run-misdemeanor-felony/"

 +++